 Our Apiary and beekeepers work to help save the bees in many diferent ways.

 Education : As well as being beekeepers, we are out on the front lines 4 days weekly, educating the public about honeybee stewardship.
-This information includes how we keep bees, what you can do to help, and how we are different from other beekeeping outfits.
+This information includes how we keep bees, what you can do to help, and how we are different from other beekeeping organizations.

 Practice What We Preach :